Hi! I’m Leda.

 Cognito: The Opposite of Incognito

-Trauma isn’t just what happened to you—it’s how your nervous system and psyche adapted to survive.
-Whether you’ve experienced Big-T trauma (emotional or physical abuse, loss, neglect) or Little-T trauma (lack of attunement from others, chronic stress, betrayal, self-doubt), its imprint lingers.
-It shapes how you move through the world, connect with others, and see yourself.
-It keeps you incognito.
+Trauma encompasses more than the events themselves—it includes how your nervous system and psyche adapt to survive.
+Whether you’ve experienced significant traumas (such as emotional or physical abuse, loss, neglect) or more subtle forms (like chronic stress, betrayal, self-doubt), their imprints can linger, influencing how you navigate the world, connect with others, and perceive yourself.

-To Go Cognito is to reclaim what’s been hidden.
-It’s the process of bringing the unconscious into awareness—recognizing the survival patterns that once protected you but now keep you stuck.
-For many of us, this process isn’t possible without a witness.
+To Go Cognito is to reclaim what’s been obscured.
+It’s the process of bringing unconscious patterns into awareness—recognizing the survival mechanisms that once protected you but may now hinder your growth.
+For many, this journey is enriched by having a supportive witness.

-Through a blend of mindfulness, parts work, somatic regulation, attachment healing, and neuroscience-backed coaching, I help you unravel conditioned responses, shift old narratives, and create new pathways toward healing.
-This is a creative process we design together.
-No two paths are the same.
+Through an integrative blend of mindfulness, parts work, somatic regulation, attachment-focused strategies, and neuroscience-informed coaching, I assist you in exploring conditioned responses, reshaping narratives, and fostering new pathways toward healing.
+This collaborative process is uniquely tailored; no two paths are identical.

-Healing isn’t just about revisiting the past—it’s about taking advantage of the power of the mind to build new neuropathways pointed toward health, joy, and wholeness.
-Once you recognize them, you can rebuild safety, reclaim agency, and reconnect—with yourself, with others, and with life itself.
+Healing involves more than revisiting the past—it leverages the brain’s neuroplasticity to cultivate new neural pathways oriented toward health, joy, and wholeness.
+By acknowledging and understanding these patterns, you can rebuild a sense of safety, reclaim agency, and reconnect—with yourself, others, and life itself.

-When you Go Cognito, you stop hiding to fit in—you show up to belong.
-You transition into a new way of being—one where you can sit with what is, regulate your nervous system, and move through the world with greater ease, clarity, and authenticity.
+When you Go Cognito, you cease concealing your true self to fit in; instead, you embrace authenticity to belong.
+This transition leads to a way of being where you can accept the present moment, regulate your nervous system, and move through life with greater ease, clarity, and genuineness.

 Until you make the unconscious conscious, it will direct your life and you will call it fate. - C.G.
 Jung

 Our patterns exist for a reason.
 Even the ones that hold us back were once strategies for survival.
-Healing isn’t about erasing them—it’s about understanding their purpose, honoring their role, and choosing when to soften their grip.
+Healing isn’t about erasing them—it’s about understanding their purpose, integrating what serves us, and reshaping what no longer does.

-Resistance to change isn’t just about staying comfortable—it’s a nervous system safety mechanism.
-Our brains create neuronal shortcuts through repetition, reinforcing old patterns.
-But just as they were wired in, they can be rewired.
+Resistance to change isn’t just about comfort—it’s often a nervous system safety mechanism, reinforced by habit, past experiences, and survival instincts.
+Our brains create neuronal shortcuts through repetition, making certain patterns feel automatic.
+But just as they were wired in, they can be rewired—with awareness, practice, and the right support.

 Ultimately, this is a mountain you must climb with your own two feet—but not alone.
 Relational neuroscience teaches us that healing begins with co-regulation before self-regulation.
 The nervous system thrives in relationship, support, and attunement.